-The Los Angeles Unified School District is committed to providing a safe and civil learning and working environment.
-The District takes a strong position against bullying, hazing, or any behavior that infringes on the safety and well-being of students and employees, or interferes with learning or teaching.
-The District prohibits retaliatory behavior against anyone who files a complaint or who participates in the complaint investigation process.
-The policy applies to all persons within the District's jurisdiction.
+Los Angeles Unified is committed to providing a safe and civil learning and working environment.
+Los Angeles Unified takes a strong position against bullying, hazing, or any behavior that infringes on the safety and well-being of students and employees, or interferes with learning or teaching.
+This policy shall encompass behaviors and actions that occur among students, Los Angeles Unified employees, and associated adults.
+The policy is applicable in schools, at school and Los Angeles Unified-related programs, activities and events, traveling to and from school, and all other areas of the Los Angeles Unified's jurisdiction.
+Los Angeles Unified prohibits retaliatory behavior against anyone who files a complaint or who participates in the complaint investigation process.
+This policy applies to all persons within the Los Angeles Unified's jurisdiction.

-All students and staff of public primary, elementary, middle, and senior high schools have the inalienable right to attend campuses which are safe, secure and peaceful [Article 1, Section 28 of the California State Constitution].
+All students and staff have the inalienable right to attend campuses which are safe, secure and peaceful [Article 1, Section 28 of the California State Constitution].
 The bullying and hazing policy, written in accordance with Federal guidelines and the California Education Code, requires that all schools and all personnel promote respect and acceptance.